Canon M6 vs Fujifilm X-E2S

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS M6 and Fujifilm X-E2S and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-The M6 is a recent model that features in the current product line-up of Canon.
-In contrast, the X-E2S has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the X-E2S was succeeded by the Fujifilm X-E3.
+Both the M6 and the X-E2S have been discontinued, but can regularly be found used on ebay.
+The X-E2S was replaced by the Fujifilm X-E3, while the M6 was followed by the Canon M6 Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So how do things add up?
 Which of the two cameras – the Canon M6 or the Fujifilm X-E2S – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.